 The Architecture Foundation’s store is another top option for stylish souvenirs, while the Marshall Field’s Building on State Street is a great place to combine memorable shopping, design, history and even dining.
 The man behind London’s Selfridges started out at this pioneering department store, where ornate clocks, Tiffany ceiling mosaics and the 1907 dining room still impress at what is now Macy’s.

 North Michigan Avenue — the Magnificent Mile — is Chicago’s premier shopping destination.
 American idols including Bloomingdale’s and Saks Fifth Avenue tempt here, as well as international luxury labels such as Burberry and Chanel.

 This strip also offers gems like luxe chocolate shop Vosges, or head just north of downtown to the eclectic stores of the Wicker Park-Bucktown neighbourhood, including Vintage Underground and Stitch for contemporary accessories.

-Effectively the world’s largest rooftop garden – it hosts free concerts at the dynamic Frank Gehry-designed bandshell, and engaging public art – including The Bean and interactive Crown Fountain.
+Effectively the world’s largest rooftop garden, the park hosts free concerts at the dynamic Frank Gehry-designed bandshell, and engaging public art — including The Bean and interactive Crown Fountain.